Abdoo50/Abdoo50/README.md

 ## 🌟 Welcome to My GitHub Profile

 Hello!
-I am Abdelrahman Ashour, a Data Analyst with a strong background in Computer Science and AI.
+I am Abdelrahman Ashour, a Data Scientist & Data Analytics Engineer with a strong background in Computer Science and AI.
 I specialize in data analysis, visualization, and machine learning, turning complex datasets into actionable business insights.
 My passion lies in uncovering data patterns and providing strategic recommendations to drive business success.

 ---